Kon-Angelakis/Kon-Angelakis/README.md

 🎓 I’m currently an _undergraduate_ in **Computer Science** 💻

-⚡ Fun fact: A crocodile🐊 cannot stick its tongue out
 <!--
 **kangelakis/kangelakis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.